reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 What should we need to do if we want to pass some parameters to the subroutine?
 Push them onto the stack before the call.
 Since **the stack grows down**, the first parameter should be stored at the lowest address, and the addresses of next ones will be higher.

 The cell depicted in the stack are 32-bit wide memory locations.
 So to speak, each cell in the stack takes 4 bytes.
-At ebp+4, which is at an offset of 4 bytes from the base pointer, the return address for the call instruction lies in it.
-If you ascend 4 more bytes, ebp+8, now here are the storages for parameters. ebp+8 is for the first parameter, 'a', and ebp+12 is for the second parameter, 'b'.
-The mov instruction was trying to copy the value of the first parameter to the eax.
+At EBP+4, which is at an offset of 4 bytes from the base pointer, the return address for the call instruction lies in it.
+If you ascend 4 more bytes, EBP+8, now here are the storages for parameters.
+EBP+8 is for the first parameter, 'a', and EBP+12 is for the second parameter, 'b'.
+The mov instruction was trying to copy the value of the first parameter to the EAX.

 We should take the second parameter and perform a subtraction with only one instruction.
-Let's directly subtract it from eax.
+Let's directly subtract it from EAX.

 	sub eax, DWORD PTR [ebp+12]